moov-io/paygate/docs/ach.md

 #### Force Merge and Upload of ACH files

-Paygate supports an admin endpoints (`POST :9092/files/upload`) to manually trigger merging of Transfers into ACH files for upload to their origin Financial Institution.
-Monitor the logs to check for errors and what actions were performed.
+Paygate supports admin endpoints for manually initiating the processing of inbound and outbound files.
+These are designed to push files sooner than the typical interval (default 10 minutes), which is helpful in debugging, testing, or local development.

+There's an endpoint for initating both inbound and outbound processing: `POST :9092/files/flush`.

+There are endpoints for just inbound or outbound file processing:

+- `POST /files/flush/incoming`
+- `POST /files/flush/outgoing`

+Note: These endpoints currently return no information in the HTTP response and instead inspect paygate's logs for details.

 ### Returned ACH Files